aleshaleksey/fansys23/06-abilities.md

 **Description**: Gain immunity to one condition.

-**Prerequisites**: In addition to other prerequisites, a character must be first be resistant to the condition to gain the immunity.
+**Prerequisites**: In addition to other prerequisites, a character must first be resistant to the condition to gain the immunity.

 |Resistance|Base|Dice|Other|
 |-|-|-|-|